Close Company Guide

 - The company can only be shown to be close under the control test in ICTA88/S416 (2)(c) (entitlement to receive the greater part of the assets in a winding-up, etc., see CTM60230), and

 - The company would not be close under the control test if the reference to 'participators' in Section 416(2)(c) excluded loan creditors who are open companies.

 Closing Down a Company

-Many people thinking of closing down a company (or winding it up or going through insolvency) will have reached this article by searching for close company so here are some practical steps if this is what you are looking for.
+Many people thinking of closing down a company (or winding it up and going through insolvency) will have reached this article by searching for close company so here are some practical steps if this is what you are looking for.

-- Be absolutely sure you won't need the company in the future as it's a lot of work and money to spend either yourself or through an agent or accountant to prepare the accounts and paperwork for HMRC - these are statutory procedures and must be followed
+- Be absolutely sure you won't need the company in the future as it's a lot of work and money to spend either yourself or through an agent or accountant to prepare the accounts and paperwork for HMRC.
+These are statutory procedures and must be followed.

-- If you are sure the company is no longer required then prepare the final accounts to be filed with the Inland Revenue and pay the final corporation taxes under form CT600 - HMRC also need to be informed that these are your final accounts before you dissolve the company.
+- If you are sure the company is no longer required, then prepare the final accounts to be filed with the Inland Revenue and pay the final corporation taxes under form CT600.
+HMRC also need to be informed that these are your final accounts before you dissolve the company.

-- Once you have paid any outstanding taxes HMRC need to be informed of dissolution
+- Once you have paid any outstanding taxes, HMRC needs informing of the dissolution.

-- If you are VAT registered then you need to inform HMRC that you have ceased trading and want to de-register for VAT - You should prepare your final VAT return and pay any outstanding debt
+- If you are VAT registered, then you need to inform HMRC that you have ceased trading and want to de-register for VAT.
+You should prepare your final VAT return and pay any outstanding debt.